pawaters/calculator/README.md

 ## Calculator features.
 - perform sum, substract, multiply and divide
-- the UI approach and buttons I used are based on the iphone calculator, which I assume is the most used "simple calculator" in the world: you can also clear, I added one button to the iphone version: the "Del", which does like "Delete" on your keyboard: deletes 1 character.
+- the UI approach and buttons I used are based on the iphone calculator, when held in portrait, which I assume is the most used "simple calculator" in the world: you can also clear, I added one button to the iphone version: the "Del", which does like "Delete" on your keyboard: deletes 1 character.
 - you can either type or press the buttons,
 - the colors, font and style is based on Neomore's web,